zjupure/GlideWebpDecoder/README.md

 annotationProcessor 'com.github.bumptech.glide:compiler:4.2.0'
 ```

-Then you are free to use GlideWebpDecoder just like use Glide library.
+Then you are free to use GlideWebpDecoder just like use other Glide integration library.

 ## Proguard